What Is a Quant Finance Solver?

 Cons

-- Proprietary, closed system with a steep learning curve
+- Proprietary and closed system with a steep learning curve

 Who They're For

-- Financial professionals requiring real-time market data and analytics
+- Traders and analysts requiring real-time market data

 Why We Love Them